-In his life time he was able to record over 100 pop chart singles in the studio (you can see some of the best studio headphones here, for mixing and mastering) over 24 chart albums, and sold over 50 million records.
+In his life time he was able to record over 100 pop chart singles in the studio, over 24 chart albums, and sold over 50 million records.

 These have been rediscovered by the younger generation of admirers, climaxing with the 1991 release of the complete capitol recording of the trio and a duet sang by his daughter, overdubbing her father on “UNFORGETTABLE”.
 He lived a fulfilled life and left a lasting legacy that would live on despite his demise.

 The King Cole Trio volume 2 ( 1946)

 The King Cole Trio Volume 3 (1947)

 Album 2: CAPITOL 10 ALBUMS

 King Cole for Kids (1951)

 Nat King Cole Sings for Two in Love ( 1953)